Uzerkhan786/TO-DO-LIST-ALL/README.md

 # TO-DO-LIST-ALL
 A TO-DO-LIST in which the user  scheduled his daily task.
-In this the user type his daily routine for all the day.
+In this the user type his daily routine for rest the day.

 This is the sample video of TO-DO-LIST